 Choosing the right software to record your green screen is essential to create effects to your videos.
 Head to Screencast-O-Matic to get it done.
 It’s a one-stop solution for your video needs and it has the chroma key effect you are looking for.
 Not only does it have an easy-to-use screen recorder but it has a ton of features that can help you take your video to the next level.
 Screencast-O-Matic is a widely used service by educators, business professionals, gamers and bloggers.

 It’s a seamless process.
-You can use the Screen Recorder or Video Editor to remove a color.
-Use the Video Editor to then add your background and make final edits.
+You can use the screen recorder or video editor to remove color.
+Use the video editing software to then add your background and make final edits.
 Add text, arrows, highlights and more with just a few easy clicks to enhance your video even more.

 What makes Screencast-O-Matic stand out from all the rest is that you can remove the background during the recording of your video as well as in the editing process.
 It only takes one slider to adjust your settings!
 It’s that easy!
-These two options give you creative flexibility to change your backgrounds before and during the editing process.
+These two options give you the creative flexibility to change your backgrounds before and during the editing process.
 They are easy ways to create the visual effect you are looking for.

-Again, choosing the right software to create these situations are important.
+Again, choosing the right software to create these situations is important.
 Having an easy tool that does it all can make your green screen video come to life.